galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 ### Lineage assignment with Pangolin

-Pangolin (Phylogenetic Assignment of Named Global Outbreak LINeages) can be used to assign a SARS-CoV-2 genome sequence their most likely lineage based on the PANGO nomenclature system.
+Pangolin (Phylogenetic Assignment of Named Global Outbreak LINeages) can be used to assign a SARS-CoV-2 genome sequence to its most likely lineage from the PANGO nomenclature system.

 > <hands-on-title>From consensus sequences to clade assignments using Pangolin</hands-on-title>
 >